Alex Vipond

 • Nothing (i.e. just use const, let, or function, with plain assignment)

-As a fun project, I wrote down all the deciding factors I could think of for both Vue and React, and made a quiz to tell exactly which tool is best.
+To help people learn this, I wrote down all the deciding factors I could think of for both Vue and React, and made a quiz to tell exactly which tool is best.

 Quiz